Petition is successful with 1,061 signatures

 To: The Vice-Chancellor, Council and Joint Investment Committee of the University of Cape Town, and Trustees of the UCT Foundation

-UCT to divest from fossil fuels and invest in sustainable energy
+Victory!
+(UCT to divest from fossil fuels and invest in sustainable energy)

 1. Immediately stop (and instruct asset managers to stop) any new investment in fossil fuel companies.